-Likely joining me once again will be Paul Cockrell and Kathy Durrett.
-This will be my fourteenth year of leading photo groups to Bodie, and I find new photo ops every time I go.
-The workshop is limited to ten people because of space limitations inside the Bodie buildings.
+Likely joining me once again will be Paul Cockrell.
+This will be my seventeenth year of leading photo groups to Bodie, and I find new photo ops every time I go.
+The workshop is limited to nine people because of space limitations inside the Bodie buildings.
 Be advised that the workshop fills quickly!

 You’ll want to bring a tripod, camera capable of manual settings (best if you have one that will handle high ISO settings with minimal “noise”).
 Bring a cable release or remote if you have one.
 Bring lots of cards, extra batteries and WARM clothes (it can get down below freezing and wind is common).
 A week or so before the workshop starts we’ll be sending a detailed instruction sheet about night photography as well as last-minute logistics.